dmavrides/dmavrides.github.io/_pages/recs.md

 * I'm a longtime fan of Streetlight Manifesto, and spin-offs Toh Kay and BOTAR. but have a lot of variety in what I listen to.

 ## Books etc.
+See also <a href="https://dmavrides.github.io/_pages/reading_list/">my personal library</a> which contains a longer list of books and textbooks that I'm working on.
+### Fiction
 * The Name of the Wind by Patrick Rothfuss - If you enjoy fantasy, I'd give it a read
 * <a href = "https://unsongbook.com/">Unsong</a> by Scott Alexander - A quirky sci-fi novel with a soft-spot for wordplay.
 * <a href="http://www.hpmor.com/chapter/1">HPMOR</a> - Some people don't care for it, some people think it's the best thing they've ever read.
 If you identified the most with Hermione in Harry Potter, and can tolerate occasional severe cringe, give it a try.

+### Nonfiction/Textbooks
-* <a href="https://www.fromaitozombies.eu/Rationality_From_AI_to_Zombies.pdf">Rationality: From AI to Zombies</a> - It has its flaws, but this is the most comprehensive guide to critical thinking that I've encountered
+* <a href="https://www.fromaitozombies.eu/Rationality_From_AI_to_Zombies.pdf">Rationality: From AI to Zombies</a> - It has its flaws, but this is the most comprehensive guide to critical thinking that I've encountered.
+Also known as 'the sequences.'

 ## Blogs/Posts
 * Scott Alexander's writings - Slatestarcodex: <a href="https://slatestarcodex.com/2014/07/30/meditations-on-moloch/">Meditations on Moloch</a>, <a href="https://slatestarcodex.com/2014/12/17/the-toxoplasma-of-rage/">The Toxoplasma of Rage</a>; Astralcodexten:- <a href="https://astralcodexten.substack.com/p/book-review-what-we-owe-the-future">Book Review: What we owe the Future</a>;  and other writings: <a href="https://www.lesswrong.com/posts/Kbm6QnJv9dgWsPHQP/schelling-fences-on-slippery-slopes">Schelling fences on slippery slopes</a>, <a href="https://www.lesswrong.com/posts/gFMH3Cqw4XxwL69iy/eight-short-studies-on-excuses">Eight Short Studies On Excuses</a>